taophp/zephir-geany-fileconf/README.md

 ##What it did

-It enable syntax highlighting in Zephir file.
-Differents colors are used for Zephir instructions and PHP functions
+It enable syntax highlighting (if the correct line was add see [Usage](#usage)), symbols locating (at least for classes and methods) and the ususal help provided with PHP functions in Zephir files.
+Differents colors are used for Zephir instructions and PHP functions.

 ##How it is made